bnb-chain/greenfield/readme.md

-# BFS
+# Greenfield
-BFS is a decentralized storage platform proposed to meet the requirements of storing non-financial information for decentralized applications integrated with BNB Smart Chain.
+Greenfield is a decentralized storage platform proposed to meet the requirements of storing non-financial information for decentralized applications integrated with BNB Smart Chain.

-**BFS** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).
+**Greenfield** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

 ## Get started